tensorflow/docs/site/en/api_docs/python/tf/train/Scaffold.md

   from and stored into the `LOCAL_INIT_OP` collection in the graph by default.
 * `summary_op`: An op to run and merge the summaries in the graph.
 Picked from and stored into the `SUMMARY_OP` collection in the graph by default.
-* `global_step`: A tensor containing the global step counter.
-Picked from and stored into the `GLOBAL_STEP` collection in the graph by default.

 You can also pass the following additional pieces to the constructor: